Andrastr/MorningBot/readme.md

 DISCORD_TOKEN=YOUR_TOKEN_HERE
 ```

-Replacing YOUR_TOKEN_HERE with the token for your bot, see <https://discordpy.readthedocs.io/en/latest/discord.html> for how to do that.
+Replacing YOUR_TOKEN_HERE with the token for your bot, see <https://discordpy.readthedocs.io/en/latest/discord.html> for how to get that.

 Run in console via running `python morningbot.py`